augusto-rosa/Portfolio/README.md

 # ✨ A collection of things I’ve built, learned, and enjoyed.
-Welcome to my portfolio — a space where I learn, build, and share my passion for data and technology.

-🛠️ Projects in progress — feedback is always welcome!
+Welcome to my portfolio — 🛠️ Projects in progress — feedback is always welcome!

 ## 🚀 Projects